-Hey, baby.
-Come on in, grab a Riki Tiki, and kick back.
-Trina Turk, the gorgeous designer known for creating rainbow-bright, ’60s-inspired glad rags for the fab and foxy—Eva Longoria, Jennifer Garner, and Taylor Swift are just a few of her clients—was just about to share the secrets of her laid-back summer entertaining style.
+Grab a Riki Tiki and kick back.
+Trina Turk, the gorgeous designer known for creating rainbow-bright, ’60s-inspired glad rags for the fab and foxy—Eva Longoria, Jennifer Garner, and Taylor Swift are just a few of her clients—was just about to share the secrets of her laid-back entertaining style.
 Trina’s passion for color, prints, and ’60s and ’70s cocktail culture define how she and her husband Jonathan Skow, the designer behind their menswear line, Mr. Turk, entertain in their chic Los Angeles and Palm Springs pads.
 Let’s listen in.

 First things first, Trina.
-What do you like to wear when hosting a summer party?
+What do you like to wear when hosting a party?

 I love the idea of a “hostess dress.”
 To me, that means wearing a kaftan or longer-length dress that’s easy and unstructured so I can run around and do what needs to be done.